 Sociology

-Sociology was the first major to be offered by the Graduate School of Human Relations, beginning on April 5th, 1951.
-From the start the aim was to promote broad sociological research which crossed the boundaries of the undergraduate departments, and so the school was formed primarily with relevant professors from the Faculties of Letters, Economics, Law and Business and Commerce in a way that ensured it was independent of these faculties.
-We have maintained this stance as an independent graduate school until the present day.
-Furthermore, we keep close ties with not just the undergraduate departments, but also with the Teacher Training Center, Institute for Journalism, Media & Communication Studies and other research institutes at the university, and many of our faculty members hold concurrent posts in these institutes.
-We also provide an abundance of classes taught by part time lecturers or guest lecturers from other universities and research institutes from Japan and overseas to complement the fields of specialization of the full-time faculty at the graduate school.
+Sociology was the first major to be offered by the Graduate School of Human Relations, starting April 5, 1951.
+From the beginning, the goal was to broaden sociological research and overcome the boundaries of undergraduate studies.
+To achieve this, the major brought together relevant professors from the Faculties of Letters, Economics, and Law while also maintaining its independence.
+This original vision of independence remains unchanged to this day, though the major has since expanded its ties beyond the undergraduate faculties to also include the Teacher Training Center, the Institute for Journalism, Media & Communication Studies and other research entities at Keio University.
+Many of our faculty members hold concurrent positions in these institutes.
+This major provides students with opportunities to take classes taught by part-time lecturers and guest lecturers who are affiliated with outside universities or research institutes both in Japan and abroad to complement the courses taught by full-time faculty at the graduate school.

 Sociology